Keith Fletcher: Life and career

 Fletcher also captained Essex successfully in two spells (1974–1985 and 1988).
-As Bateman noted, Fletcher "turned a county of cheerful losers into an even happier bunch as the most successful side in the country through the 1980s".
+As Bateman noted, Fletcher "turned a county of cheerful losers into an even happier bunch as the most successful team in the country through the 1980s".
 He captained Essex to three County Championships, in 1979, 1983 and 1984.
 He was appointed an OBE in the 1985 New Year Honours.

 From 1993 to 1995, Fletcher served as England team coach.
-During this period, the side played 26 Test matches, of which they lost 15 and won only five.
+During this period, the team played 26 Test matches, of which they lost 15 and won only five.

 Later, Fletcher returned to Essex as first-team coach, stepping down in 2001, to be replaced by his former teammate Graham Gooch.
-He is currently the manager of the Essex U15s team.